kghose/neurapy/Readme.md

 `from neurapy.lablib import lablib as ll`

-For module specific instructions look at the readme files in each module's directory
+For module specific instructions look at the readme files in each module's directory and look at the documentation in the source